MetLife Investment Management - GuruFocus.com

 Forward-Looking Statements

-The forward-looking statements in this news release, using words such as “believe,” “commit,” “continue,” and “seek” are based on assumptions and expectations that involve risks and uncertainties, including the “Risk Factors” MetLife, Inc. describes in its U.S. Securities and Exchange Commission filings.
+The forward-looking statements in this news release, using words such as “going forward,” “seek” and “will,” are based on assumptions and expectations that involve risks and uncertainties, including the “Risk Factors” MetLife, Inc. describes in its U.S. Securities and Exchange Commission filings.
 MetLife’s future results could differ, and it does not undertake any obligation to publicly correct or update any of these statements.